KlaytonHutchins/klaytonhutchins.github.io/notes/jfop/DataTypes/types-matter.md

+---
+layout: default
+title: Variable Types Tell Java What to Do
+---

 ## Variable Types Tell Java What to Do

 If we can treat a `char` like an `int` and add to it, how does Java know to print out a character?